 This year my new items for this season were (affiliate links):

-High waist cord leggings in Bitter Chocolate by marksandspencer.com UK and marksandspencer.com US
+High waist leggings in Bitter Chocolate – cord no longer available these links lead to the new brown leggings (UK) or suede-look leggings (US) by marksandspencer.com UK and marksandspencer.com US

-Long black cardigan marksandspencer.com UK and marksandspencer.com US
+Long cardigan ( black no longer available these links lead to similar cardigans) marksandspencer.com UK and marksandspencer.com US

 Gold-brown padded gilet by Gant. (not affiliate link) Bought in the sales at John Lewis for less that 30% of full price.
 Incredible find!